erikd234/ifchange/README.md

 `ifchange` is a lightweight CLI tool written in Go that watches a directory for file changes and runs a specified command whenever a change is detected.
 It's perfect for automating tasks like building and testing code whenever files are updated.

 1. There are many hot loaders for various languages, Go doesnt have one.
-2. Other CLI tools are really complex. this thing is just one file and has two commands, directory and the cmd to run.
+2. Other CLI tools are really complex. this thing is just one file and has a few commands.

 ## Installation